fampat/fampat-civ6-mod-fortifai/README.md

 If you're a player who don't like asymmetrical gameplay, this mod is _not_ for you.

 [b]What's next?[/b]
-- Nothing planned right now, might change!
+- No new features planned right now

 [b]Known issues[/b]
-- None right now
+- None right now :)

 [b]Game-versions & Localizations[/b]
 Works with Basegame, R&F and GS.